Becoming a Certified Police Officer in Vermont

 To be a Law Enforcement Officer in the State of Vermont, you must be certified by the Criminal Justice Training Council.
 To become certified, you must participate in Entrance Testing and upon passing, attend either the Level III Basic Training Academy Program or the Level I & II Academy Program.
 If you are already certified as an officer in another state and want to work in Vermont, you may be interested in learning more about our Waiver Process.

-To maintain certification, Level III officers must have a minimum of 30 hours of in-service training each year, which includes firearms re-qualification and use of force training under the supervision of a Council-certified firearms instructor, first aid training (unless currently certified in first aid) and biennial Council-certified domestic violence training.
+To maintain certification, Level III officers must have a minimum of 30 hours of in-service training each year, which includes firearms re-qualification and use of force training under the supervision of a Council-certified firearms instructor, first aid training (unless currently certified in first aid), and biennial Council-certified domestic violence training.

 Courses are added regularly, so check back often.

-- JPMA has updated their system, to log into their new system you will need to reset your password instructions on how to do so and use thier new system can be found here
+- JPMA has updated their system, to log into their new system you will need to reset your password instructions on how to do so and use their new system can be found here

 Questions or Problems?